Jnagasuresh/devops_infra_project/kuberenetes_service.md

     name: svc-color
 spec:
     Selector:
-        color: gree # For which pod I should route the traffic
+        color: green # For which pod I should route the traffic
     type: NodePort
     ports: 80 # service port, it is optional, if it is not specified, target port will be the svc port by default.
     protocol: TCP